October is National Breast Cancer Awareness Month

 Beyond Your Control…Or Not

 You simply cannot change certain risk factors.
-For example, your sex (being a woman), age (over 55) and genetics (certain genes, your race and a family history of breast cancer) can all increase your chances of developing breast cancer.
+For example, your sex (being a woman), age (over 55) and genetics (certain genes, your race and a family history of breast cancer) can all increase your changes of developing breast cancer.

 You can, however, control lifestyle choices.
 And this is critical, since only 5% – 10% of breast cancer cases are hereditary, according to ACS.
 Alcohol consumption, your body weight and activity levels all affect your breast cancer risk.

 Extra Weight + Baby Boomers or Seniors = Big Risk

 Especially significant after middle age are exercise and weight control.
 These appear most powerful when they occur together.

 Being overweight after menopause increases the risk of breast cancer for a couple of reasons.

 • First, fat tissue increases the amount of estrogen we produce, and high levels of this female hormone are a known risk factor for breast cancer.
 A recent study of 93,000 women over age 50 found that increasing skirt size over the years was a strong predictor of breast cancer.
 Researchers theorize this is related to the additional estrogen that often occurs when midriff girth increases.

 • In addition, insulin levels increase with obesity.
 Although insulin is required to produce energy from the foods we eat, heavy people can become “insulin resistant.”
 In this condition, the body’s cells can’t properly use insulin, and increased amounts of this hormone are needed.
 Higher levels of insulin have been linked with breast cancer.

 Exercise helps in both of those areas, reducing estrogen and insulin levels; it also promotes weight loss and weight maintenance.
 Recent data suggests that as little as 1-1/4 to 2-1/2 hours of brisk walking weekly reduces breast cancer risk by 18%.